How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 When charges are dropped, the subject will not be taken into custody or brought before a judge unless the charges are reinstated.
 Reinstatement of charges is rare and usually happens only when new evidence or information is discovered.

-While dropped charges mean the alleged offender is no longer subject to prosecution, it does not mean the record is cleared and leads many to wonder, do dropped charges show up on a background check?
+While dropped charges mean the alleged offender is no longer subject to prosecution, it does not mean the record is cleared and leads many to wonder, if dropped charges appear on a background check.

 Dropped Charges and Criminal Background Checks